pexlab-unipr/sssys/README.md

 # sssys
-A library for the implementation of state space models on embedded systems.
+A library for the implementation of linear state space models on embedded systems.

 ## Dependencies
 The code relies on Detego (https://github.com/matteodalboni/detego).